Willgunter/Discord-Clone/README.md

     - Also, thing to note: for some reason it is really easy to become focused at the house during the evening times (7pm-10pm + beyond) hopefully I can use this to my advantage in the future

+- 9/9/2023

+    - Moved detect router code from component-box.component.ts to main.component.ts in order to give message-box and content-box access to current route values and in order to not need duplicate code (currently I don't know how to transmit values from one component to another)

+    - Losing ability to focus pretty badly so next step is to continue 1) adding current server and channel data to message when we send the message in message-box and 2) filtering message data according to current server and channel value in content-box.
+I am doing this by putting the current route detection code in main.Content.html and relaying the current route value into the app-content-box and message-box components in main.component.html.
+Currently not exactly sure how to do this.

 ## Resources I used